 The provision of a convenient transit service requires a speed and level of service competitive with automobile travel.
 If transit vehicles operate along a congested street, travel times by transit would be increased and the street would be dominated by auto traffic.
 TCDs are areas of concentrated development which will generate significant numbers of trips and it is important to control through automobile traffic to prevent excessive congestion along transit corridors.
 This could be done by providing periodic sections in the transit right-of-way where only transit vehicles would be permitted.
 This would prevent other vehicles from using the transit path for through movement.
 These breaks should occur approximately at every mile and would likely be located at high activity stops.
 The remainder of the corridor could operate with mixed traffic with the roadway serving as a local or collector street.
-Auto access to the properties in the corridor.
+Auto access to the properties in the corridor would be from parallel or intersecting arterials rather than from the transit corridor.
 Only limited parking would be permitted along the transit roadway.
 Careful planning will insure a proper mix of circulation without excessive traffic on the transit corridor.